Drive Your Plow Over the Bones of the Dead: Plot

 Janina Duszejko is an ageing woman who lives in a rural Polish village, located near the Czech border in the Silesia region, in between Lewin and Kłodzko.
-Janina spends most of her time studying astrology and translating the poetry of William Blake into Polish with her friend Dizzy.
-She had two dogs as pets but they both went missing.
-One day, her neighbour Big Foot, a frequent hunter, is found dead in his home by Janina's friend Oddball.
-From Janina and Oddball's inspection of the scene, it seems Big Foot choked on a bone while eating.
+A former teacher who now looks after her neighbors' summer houses, she spends most of her time studying astrology and helping her friend Dizzy translate the poetry of William Blake into Polish.
+She lives alone; she had two dogs long ago who both disappeared.
+One day, Janina's neighbour Oddball comes to tell her that he has found their neighbour Big Foot dead.
+From Janina and Oddball's visit to Bigfoot's cabin, it seems Big Foot choked on a bone while eating.
 Janina also finds a shocking photograph in Big Foot's house, the contents of which are revealed in the penultimate chapter.
-Janina disliked Big Foot because she disagrees with hunting animals.
+Janina disliked Big Foot, a frequent hunter, because she abhors the violence and suffering humans inflict on animals.
 She begins to believe that animals could have killed Big Foot out of vengeance.
 She writes to the local police, who ignore her theory.
-The police commandant–called the Commandant by Janina–is also a hunter and is later found dead beside his car by Dizzy.
-The Commandant's death emboldens Janina's beliefs, but her friends Dizzy and Oddball are sceptical of her.
-Janina is questioned by police as a witness to the crime scene.
-One officer accuses Janina of seemingly valuing the life of animals more than that of humans.
-Janina tells them that she values both equally.
+The scoffing police commander, whom Janina refers to as the Commandant, is also a hunter.
+Later, Dizzy and Janina find him dead beside his car on a rough road.
+The Commandant's death emboldens Janina's beliefs about animal revenge, but her friends Dizzy and Oddball remain skeptical.
+The police question Dizzy and Janina as witnesses to the crime scene.
+One officer accuses Janina of seeming to value the life of animals more than that of humans.
+Janina retorts that she values both equally.